farshadth/AbrArvan-Challenge/README.md

 ## Docker
-use the following command to run docker:
+use the following command to run the docker:

 ```php
 docker compose up -d --build